-One question we continually get from our customers is: are electric carts more expensive to own/maintain than Gas carts?
+One question we continually get from our customers is: are electric carts more expensive to own/maintain than gas carts?
 The short answer is: no. But that doesn't necessarily mean it is less expensive to own an electric cart either.
 In fact, when we break down the cost of batteries over their lifetime for an electric cart vs. filling up with gas and maintaining a gas-powered cart; the costs are surprisingly similar.

-Electric golf carts have many other benefits as well: they are operated noiselessly (necessary for hunting and use at many country clubs), they provide instant torque, they don’t require gasoline, oil or fuel filters to be replaced, and they don’t smell (great for indoor facility use).
+Electric golf carts have many benefits over gas though: they are operated noiselessly, which can be necessary for hunting and use at many country clubs.
+Electric carts provide instant torque.
+They don’t require gasoline, oil or fuel filters to be replaced; and they don’t smell (great for indoor facility use).

-In the section below, we are answering any questions you might have about golf cart batteries, voltage, lifespan, cost, battery chargers and more!
+In the section below, we are answering many of the questions you might have about golf cart batteries, voltage, lifespan, cost, battery chargers and more!

-When standard lead-acid golf cart batteries are properly maintained, with the use of a golf cart battery charger, your batteries should last you up to 6 years with regular use.
-A high-quality golf cart battery charger / maintainer (like the ones we sell on our site) will deliver the correct electrical flow when charging your cart's batteries and will also feature an auto shut-off function (so that you don't fry your cart's batteries from over-charging).
+When standard lead-acid golf cart batteries are properly maintained, with the use of a golf cart battery charger, your batteries should last you up to 6 years with regular usage.
+A high-quality golf cart battery charger / maintainer (like the ones we sell here on our site) will deliver the correct electrical flow when charging your cart's batteries.
+The top-of-the-line chargers also feature an auto shut-off function, so that you don't fry your cart's batteries from over-charging.